Siege of Luxembourg (1684): Attack

+Surrender

 The governor of the fortress convened a council of war.
 As there was no hope of a relief army and he feared pillages and massacres in the city after a takeover, he started to negotiate a surrender.
 These negotiations did not bring results, and the gun fire from both sides became heavier than ever.
 In the smaller sites of the siege, especially in the area of the castle, the attackers were making breaches.
 In the end it was clear to the defenders that they could not hold out.
 On 3 June they raised a white flag and asked for negotiations.
 Both sides ceased fire, and soon negotiated an honourable surrender.
+The surrender of the Spanish garrison was signed in the French headquarters in Merl that day.

 Four days later, the garrison was allowed to leave the city with 1,300 to 2,000 surviving soldiers (according to different sources) with their horses and weaponry.

+The rather short duration of the siege was partly due to the blockade of almost three years (August 1681 - April 1684) and the intensive bombardment of 22-25 December 1683.
+Two mortar batteries constructed by the French on the Kuhberg/Kéibierg (Trier Front) fired 2,827 bombs into the city.
+The few guns of the garrison that retaliated had been rapidly silenced.
+During the bombardment, dragoons had set fire to the lower city area of Pfaffenthal and the mills on the Alzette.

 Consequences

 During the siege, the French artillery bombarded the city day and night with more than 55,000 shots.
 The garrison suffered more than 2,700 casualties (dead, wounded and sick).
 Out of the city volunteers, 80 died.
 The French suffered losses of 8,000 men.
 The siege not only took many casualties, but was also expensive, costing 373,000 Livres.

 After the city was captured, the French marched to Trier, where they took the city and destroyed the fortifications.
 After this they marched into the Electorate of Cologne, with the approval of its ruler.

 After taking Luxembourg, Louis XIV had attained his war aim, and now sought peace, successfully.
-Vauban rebuilt and enlarged the fortifications of the Fortress of Luxembourg.
+Vauban immediately started on plans to rebuild and enlarge the fortifications of the Fortress of Luxembourg.
+His plans for doing so were already signed off by Lous XIV on 14 July 1684.
+Work was started immediately, and lasted 3 years.
+These were inspected by Louis XIV himself from 21-26 May 1687.

 The conquest of Luxembourg opened the way for French rule over the southern parts of the Low Countries.